Sukid/FPM-Installer/README.md

 # Dependencies needed (install these first!)

 ## Arch based distros

-`sudo pacman -Sy gcc8 gcc8-libs`
+TBD, gcc8 is no longer required.

 ## Ubuntu 20.04 based distros
 If running Ubuntu 20.04 or other distros based on it you must install this dep as well.

-`sudo apt install libxxf86vm-dev libxmu-dev`
+`sudo apt install libxxf86vm-dev libxmu-dev libxi-dev libgtk2.0-dev`

 You must also tell the installer you are running it as well.